Ingeborg Magnusdotter: Later life

-After the death of her son, she entered the St. Catherine's Priory, Roskilde.
-The reason for this is contradictory.
+After the accidental death of her infant son, she entered the St. Catherine's Priory, Roskilde.
+The reason for this is questionable.
 One version claims that she did this voluntarily; either because of sorrow for the death of her son, or alternatively, because of her grief caused by the deaths of her brothers, Erik Magnusson and Valdemar Magnusson.

 According to another legend, she was forcibly confined to the convent by her husband, who blamed her for the death of their son.
 According to another version, he had her imprisoned for being too involved in the political causes of her brothers.

 Regardless of whether she was a guest or a prisoner of the monastery, it is known that she had been the benefactor of this particular convent prior to entering it.

-In 1319, she allegedly foretold the death of herself, her spouse and the archbishop.
+In 1319, she allegedly foretold her own death and those of her spouse and the archbishop.
 She died soon after, followed by her husband.

-She was buried in Ringsted Kirke with the inscription:
+She was buried in St. Bendt's Church, Ringsted with the inscription: